Skip to main content

 • Proves: Key secrecy, forward secrecy, post-compromise security, DH operation order

-Hax extracts our Rust code into F* (a proof-oriented programming language).
+Hax extracts our Rust code into proof-oriented languages: F*, Rocq (formerly Coq), or Lean 4.
 The extracted code is then verified against security axioms in an abstract cryptography module.

 • Strengths: Directly verifies the implementation code, not a separate model

-• Process: Rust → Hax extraction → F* code → F* type checker
+• Process: Rust → Hax extraction → F*/Rocq/Lean code → type checker / rocq compile / lake build

 • Proves: Protocol logic correctness, key derivation chains, state transitions